 To wrap up your closet face lift, we cannot forget about accessory storage.
 A simple “fork” design allows for tie storage, while a series of circular loops gives all your scarves a home!
 You can also incorporate belt hooks along the wall that can double as storage for long necklaces.
 Nothing beats a product with multiple uses!

 Not only will these upgrades give the ideal face lift to your walk-in closet, it will also help you become more organized and your outfits will show!
+Check out more designs in our gallery!

 #KountryKraft #CustomCabinetry #walkinclosets #accessorystorage #clothingstorage #shoestorage